dfsnow/opentimes/site/content/about.md

 #### How is this project funded?

 It's not.
-I pay out of pocket for the (currently) small hosting costs.
+I pay out of pocket for the (small) hosting costs.

 </details>